Inparsian/SkinArtistWeb/README.md

 # SkinArtistWeb
 SkinArtist, but now on the web, and easier to use.
-This web application automates the process of generating NameMC skin art.
+This web application automates the process of making NameMC skin art.

 ## How to use
 1. Go to [the website](https://skinartistweb.inpr.sn).